docopt/docopts/README.md

 go get github.com/docopt/docopt-go
 ```

-If you forgot `--recursive`, you can also run it afterward:
+If you forgot `--recursive`, you can also run it afterwards:

 ~~~bash
 git submodule init